awsdocs/amazon-comprehend-developer-guide/doc_source/API_BatchDetectEntities.md

 Required: Yes

  ** [TextList](#API_BatchDetectEntities_RequestSyntax) **   <a name="comprehend-BatchDetectEntities-request-TextList"></a>
-A list containing the text of the input documents\.
+A list containing the UTF\-8 encoded text of the input documents\.
 The list can contain a maximum of 25 documents\.
-Each document must contain fewer than 5,000 bytes of UTF\-8 encoded characters\.
+The maximum size of each document is 5 KB\.
 Type: Array of strings
 Length Constraints: Minimum length of 1\.
 Required: Yes